 The EU makes hundreds of millions of euros available each year through its various grant programmes.
 If you’re interested in applying for EU funding, a good starting point is to become familiar with the policy area that covers the activity you’re trying to get funding for.
-These policy areas are available at the EU Budget site; there’s a summary of the overall objectives of each area and a link to the Directorate-General responsible for that area.
+These policy areas are available at the EU Budget site.

 Each policy area issues its own “Calls for Proposals”.
 These Calls are in effect invitations to apply for grants.
 A list of policy areas with links to their Calls for Proposals is available at the Grants of the European Union site.
 Alternatively, all Calls are also published daily in the Official Journal of the European Union.